Photo available as free wallpaper at WujinSHike.com.

 I haven’t posted in a while because of overwhelming personal problems.
 Among them is the steadily declining health of my mother.
 It’s been several years since she was stricken with two coincident illnesses, both competing to snatch her mobility and independence.
 We’ve been very close, and have lived together for most of my adult life.
 Watching her progression has not been easy.

-Memories of happier times keep flooding back to me, like a movie montage.
+Memories of happier times keep flooding back to me.

 When I was little, I loved absolutely everything about my mom.
 Physically tiny, she always seemed larger than life.
 Disciplined.
 She has never been on a diet in her life.
 Her weight has always hovered around 100 pounds (~ 45 kg), and she simply can’t understand why so many people eat too much.
 They must be hopelessly bored if they have nothing better to do.
 She always has something better to do, unless there’s unembellished cheesecake in the room.